CraftedByDavid/mobilenet-gru-anomaly-fpga/README.md

 # RISC-V Reconfigurable Hardware Accelerator for Edge Anomaly Detection

-[Fill: one-line tagline, e.g. "An FPGA-based accelerator for real-time, on-device video anomaly detection using a MobileNet + GRU pipeline, targeting a Xilinx ZCU104."]
+An FPGA-based accelerator for real-time, on-device anomaly detection using a MobileNet + GRU pipeline, targeting a Xilinx ZCU104.
+Builds on [reconfigurable-fpga-accelerator-for-lightweight-cnns-on-edge-devices](https://github.com/CraftedByDavid/reconfigurable-fpga-accelerator-for-lightweight-cnns-on-edge-devices) — the same reconfigurable hardware base, upgraded and converted for anomaly detection.

 ---